pburndorfer/jura-smartify/README.md

 ![Webinterface](docs/webinterface.jpg)

 ## How to use
-This project was set-up with [PlatformIO](https://platformio.org/) using the Arduino framework for the ESP8266 (Wemos D1 mini in my case).
+This project was set-up with [PlatformIO](https://platformio.org/) using the Arduino framework for the ESP8266 (Wemos D1 mini in my case) and a Jura Impressa S95 (the S75 and other Jura machines maybe compatible too, although not tested by me).

 ### Preparing ESP8266
 Check out the code, set your WiFi credentials via `WIFISSID` and `WIFIPASSWORD` variables and flash it to your microcontroller.
 Your new smart Jura coffee machine will show up in your WiFi network as "Jura-S95".
 Just look for its IP address in your router.

 ### Wiring
 The serial service interface has got four pins.
-From left to right, wire it to your ESP8266 as follows:
+From left to right, wire it to your ESP8266 (suitable for Wemos D1 mini) as follows:
 1 - VCC (5V)
 2 - D7 (GPIO 13)
 3 - GND
-3 - D6 (GPIO 12)
+4 - D6 (GPIO 12)

 ![Wiring](docs/wiring.jpg)